 Stop being Objective when it comes to Quality

 In general, we tend to be subjective about quality because we tend to think that what we perceive to be of quality, is what others perceive as well.
-At times, we may say – “this food sucks” or “this event sucks” or this code sucks” or “this product sucks” or maybe even, “this article is great” – when we make these type of statements, we are really referencing the quality of that thing we are observing, and although something may appear to be of high quality for you, it could appear the opposite for another.
+At times, we may say – “this food sucks” or “this event sucks” or this code sucks” or “this product sucks” or maybe even, “this article is great” – when we make these types of statements, we are really referencing the quality of that thing we are observing, and although something may appear to be of high quality for you, it could appear the opposite for another.

 We have to remember that a software product exists solely to provide a solution to a human problem.
 That means that when we are talking about the quality of a software product, we need to continually consider people’s emotions, experiences, knowledge, goals, moods, curiosity, and intuition.
-Many have tried to define quality as something objective, but have missed the mark in understanding quality because they have attempted to omit or quantify the human factor.
+Many have tried to define quality as something objective, but have missed the mark in understanding quality assurance because they have attempted to omit or quantify the human factor.

 With that said, I want to make a couple of bold statements that may get me in trouble.

 - Quality is not objective, there I said it!

 - Quality is not defined only by what I perceive individually.